chipjarred/MacMenuBar/README.md

 In addition to menu items, we can also nest menus within menus to create submenus by simply using another `StandardMenu` instead of a menu item type.
 The "Open Recent..." submenu in our "File" menu is an example of this.

-Finally the change we made to `AppDelegate.applicationDidFinishLaunching` by calling `setMenuBar(to: MainMenuBar())` is the line that actually sets the application's main menu to our `MainMenuBar`.
-SwiftUI has to do something similar a few lines up in the line, `let contentView = ContentView()`.
-It's just that the project template already provided that line, so you don't have to write it yourself.
+Finally the initializer we added to `MyApp` is the thing that actually sets the application's main menu to our `MainMenuBar`.

 ## Custom Menu Actions